Marriage and Morals

 Marriage and Morals is a 1929 book by philosopher Bertrand Russell, in which the author questions the Victorian notions of morality regarding sex and marriage.

 Russell argues that the laws and ideas about sex of his time were a potpourri from various sources and were no longer valid.
 The subjects range from criticisms of social norms, theories about their origins and tendencies, evolutionary psychology, and instinctual attachment to children (or lack thereof), among others.
 Notably, the book found marital rape to be common, stating: "Marriage is for woman the commonest mode of livelihood, and the total amount of undesired sex endured by women is probably greater in marriage than in prostitution."
+Russell also argues for increased availability of birth control, the decriminalization of homosexuality, improved sex education, elimination of obscenity laws, easier access to divorce, and greater freedom of women to pursue their own interests and careers.

 Cultural response

 Marriage and Morals prompted vigorous protests against and denunciations of Russell during his visit to the United States shortly after the book's publication.
 A decade later, the book, along with his protest against US involvement in World War II and his generally controversial position in public discourse, cost him his professorial appointment at the City College of New York, owing to a court judgment from a Catholic judge that his opinions made him "morally unfit" to teach.
 A public outcry, initiated by the mother of a student who was ineligible for his course in mathematical logic, preceded the ruling.
 John Dewey and several other intellectuals protested against his treatment.
 Albert Einstein's often-quoted aphorism that "Great spirits have always encountered violent opposition from mediocre minds" is from his open letter in support of Russell.